sathishmscict/PermissionsDispatcher/index.md

 ![image](https://raw.githubusercontent.com/hotchemi/PermissionsDispatcher/master/art/logo.png)

-PermissionsDispatcher provides a simple annotation-based API to handle runtime permissions in Android Marshmallow.
+PermissionsDispatcher provides a simple annotation-based API to handle runtime permissions in Android Marshmallow, **100% reflection-free**.

-[Runtime permissions](https://developer.android.com/preview/features/runtime-permissions.html) are great for users, but can be tedious to implement correctly for developers, requiring a lot of boilerplate code.

 This library lifts the burden that comes with writing a bunch of check statements whether a permission has been granted or not from you, in order to keep your code clean and safe.

-**The library is 100% reflection-free.**

 ## Usage

 Here's a minimum example, in which we register a `MainActivity` which requires `Manifest.permission.CAMERA`.

+### 0. Prepare AndroidManifest

+Add the following line to `AndroidManifest.xml`:

+`<uses-permission android:name="android.permission.CAMERA" />`

 ### 1. Attach annotations